csun-comp587-s20/pelican/FINALREPORT.md

 * With my current knowledge of utilizing verification testing techniques with technologies alike Dafny, a verification testing approach could have been performed on this project.

-* Introducing property-based testing could prove to be useful to test this framework.
+* Introducing property-based testing could also prove to be useful to test this framework.